mako-framework/docs/01_getting_started/02_configuration.md

 The configuration of the Mako core is done in the `app/init.php` file.
 This is where you set the error reporting level and define the paths to the application and vendor directories.

-All of the remaining framework configuration is done by editing the files that are located in the `app/config` directory.
+All of the remaining application configuration is done by editing the files that are located in the `app/config` directory.

 --------------------------------------------------------